DEep Phreatic THermal eXplorer

 Figure 4: 3D SLAM sonar arrays.
 These form an integral part of the DepthX navigation architecture.

-DEPTHX was unusual in the world of autonomous undersea devices in that it actively controlled precise motion in all 4 degrees of freedom (X,Y,Z, and yaw, with pitch and roll intentionally damped to provide vehicle precision stability for instrument pointing).
+DEPTHX was unusual in the world of autonomous undersea devices.
+It actively controlled precise motion in all 4 degrees of freedom (X,Y,Z, and yaw, with pitch and roll intentionally damped to provide vehicle precision stability for instrument pointing).

 Figure 5: Acoustic view of the 4-π steradian tight-beam sonar array.